|Home | Games | Awards | About | Blog | Press Kit | Contact|

 Here are the five Keyboard Mapping Schemes that come with Visual C++ .NET 2003 (v7.1):

 About the Author: I am Jason Doucette of Xona Games, an award-winning, indie game studio that I co-founded with my twin brother.
 We make arcade-style intense retro games.
 Our business, our games, our technology, and we as competitive gamers have won prestigious awards and received worldwide press.
 Our business has won $180,000 in contests.
-Our games have won contests, have ranked from #1 in Canada to #1 in Japan, have become #1 best sellers in multiple countries, and held 3 of the 5 top rated spots in Japan out of all indie games on Xbox LIVE.
+Our games have ranked from #1 in Canada to #1 in Japan, have become #1 best sellers in multiple countries, have won contests, and held 3 of the top 5 rated spots in Japan of all Xbox LIVE indie games.
 Our game engines have been awarded for technical excellence.
 And we, the developers, have placed #1 in competitive gaming competitions relating to the games we make.
 Read about our story, our awards, our games, and view our blog.

 Xona Games, Xona.com, Xonatech, Saw Tooth Distortion, Evolutionary Prototype (EP), Duality ZF, Decimation X, Decimation X2,